Those with a septic system play a direct role in keeping the Brazos River watershed clean.

 • Have your septic tank pumped, when necessary, every three to five years.

 • Avoid pouring items such as oils, grease, chemicals, paint, or medicine down the drain.

 • Keep cars and other heavy vehicles parked away from the drain field and the tank.

 • Follow the system manufacturer’s directions when using septic tank cleaners and additives.

 • Repair leaks and use water-efficient fixtures to avoid overloading the system.

 • Maintain plants and vegetation near the system to ensure roots do not block drains.

-• Use soaps and detergents that are low suds, biodegradable and low phosphate or phosphate-free.
+• Use soaps and detergents that are low suds, biodegradable, and low phosphate or phosphate-free.

 In Texas, a permit is required for the installation of septic systems.
 The Texas Commission on Environmental Quality approves permit requests and oversees if the tank works properly after installation.
 Texas law also allows TCEQ to designate a local authority to manage the process.
-The Brazos River Authority is the designated organization on the process for homeowners at two of its three reservoirs: Possum Kingdom Lake and Lake Limestone.
+The Brazos River Authority is the designated organization for the process for homeowners at two of its three reservoirs: Possum Kingdom Lake and Lake Limestone.